 From the six short stories in the first issue, three of them made the top 100 stories of the year list in The Best American Short Stories 1998.
 These stories were “In Irons” (Ann Beattie), “Voices from the Other Room (Richard Bausch), and “The Air Above the Ground (Robert Olmstead).
 As a result of these Best American citations, the journal received a flood of submissions for its second issue.

 After Boise State’s MFA Program started in 2000, Wieland began producing the issue with the help of an annual MFA Graduate Assistant and Wieland’s graduate class in publishing and editing, which he teaches each fall.
-Past Graduate Assistants (Assistant Editors) to The Idaho Review are:
+Past Graduate Assistants (Associate Editors) to the Idaho Review are:

 - Tamara Shores